Home » Recipe Index » Dessert » Cake » Banana Cake with Cream Cheese Frosting

 In a large bowl, using an electric hand mixer on medium speed, cream together softened cream cheese and butter until well combined.

-Add powdered sugar, vanilla extract, and salt and, starting on slow then increasing the speed, mix until well combined and a bit airy.
+Add powdered sugar, vanilla extract, and salt and, starting on slow and then increasing the speed, mix until well combined and a bit airy.

 Using a rubber or offset spatula, spread the frosting over the top of the cake.